JustinSalsbery/network/README.md

 - Tweak network configuration within `scripts/network/main.py`.
 - Launch network with `make up`.
 - Record container stats with `make stats`.
-    - Network traffic can be recorded from the host machine with `tcpdump`.
 - Shutdown network with `make down`.

 ## Notes: